TensorNetwork/tensornetwork.org/src/mpo/index.md

-## Content Needed for this Page
+## Additional Content Needed for this Page

-- Examples of exact MPO representations
+- More examples of exact MPO representations

 - Representing long-range Hamiltonians with MPOs